opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 Shortwave Radiation
 ~~~~~~~~~~~~~~~~~~~

-Solar radiation provides energy to the water surface during daylight hours, and is therefore a key component of the energy balance.
-The intensity of solar radiation reaching the water surface is a function of both the zenith angle of the sun, and the extent to which the atmosphere obscures radiation.
-The zenith angle is affected by both seasonal and diurnal cycles, as well as the latitude (:math:`\varphi`) of the reservoir.
-All computations of solar angles are based on Woolf (1968).
-Seasonal affects on the solar radiation are represented by the declination angle (:math:`\delta`), which ranges from -23.44 to 23.44.
-Computations of the declination angle requires the below equation, which converts the day of year to an angle:
+Solar radiation provides energy to the water surface during daylight hours, and
+is therefore a key component of the energy balance.
+The intensity of solar
+radiation reaching the water surface is a function of both the zenith angle of
+the sun, and the extent to which the atmosphere obscures radiation.
+The zenith
+angle is affected by both seasonal and diurnal cycles, as well as the latitude
+(:math:`\varphi`) of the reservoir.
+All computations of solar angles are based
+on :ref:`Woolf (1968) <References>`.
+Seasonal affects on the solar radiation are
+represented by the declination angle (:math:`\delta`), which ranges
+from -23.44 to 23.44.
+Computations of the declination angle requires the below
+equation, which converts the day of year to an angle:

 :math:`d = \frac{360}{365.242}(JD - 1)`

 Where :math:`JD` is the Julian day, with :math:`JD = 1` on January 1\ :sup:`st`.
 This can be converted to the declination angle below:

 :math:`\left.
 \begin{array}{l}